I’d never had rugelach until I moved to Boca Raton. As a

 However, rolling and filling the dough wasn’t nearly as simple.
 After a lot of trial and error and four letter words (proof of why I’m a lapsed Catholic), I made it work.
 And I also made some changes and notations to Julia’s instructions, so you won’t have the same meltdown I did.

 The key to rolling out the dough is to generously flour (NOT LIGHTLY) your work surface and flip the dough every 2-3 rolls, adding more flour if necessary to assure that it doesn’t stick.
 Roll the dough to about 1/4″ thickness and use a pizza cutter to trim it into an even rectangle.
-Then roll it out, spread it with your favorite jam and the uber-cinnamony nut and sugar mixture.
+Then spread it with your favorite jam and the uber-cinnamony nut and sugar mixture.
 Roll it up like a jelly roll and chill until very firm (overnight for me).

 When I was ready to bake, I just brushed the logs with an egg wash, cut them into 1″ pieces and rolled them in the leftover sugar-nut mixture and finally baked them.